tom-gis/indoors-servicenow-feature-service/python-loader/README.md

 <!---may need to remove the following two bullets or, at minimum modify them since these fields are no longer created in the Indoors model.--->
 -   The tool populates the address information along with coordinates, if it is available in the data.

-    To populate address information it must be contained in fields with the following field names:
+The following fields must exist in (or be added to) the Facilities layer:
     NAME, ADDRESS, LOCALITY, PROVINCE, POSTAL_CODE, COUNTRY

     The tool will load the parent facility’s address for all